How to create a React signature pad

 What is a React signature pad?

-A React signature pad is a user interface component that allows users to draw and save their signatures electronically in a React.js application.
+A React signature pad is a user interface component that enables users to draw and save their signatures electronically in a React.js application.

 Why use Nutrient for a React signature pad?

-Nutrient provides a robust, customizable signature pad with advanced features for integrating, annotating, and signing PDF documents in React.js.
+Nutrient provides a customizable signature pad with features for annotating and signing PDF documents in React.js.

 How do I add a signature pad to my React project?